Brent Smith (American football)

-Gary Brent Smith (born November 21, 1973, in Dallas, Texas) is a former professional American football player who played guard/Offensive tackle for eight seasons for the Miami Dolphins and New York Jets.
+Gary Brent Smith (born November 21, 1973) is an American former professional football player who was a guard and offensive tackle for eight seasons for the Miami Dolphins and New York Jets of the National Football League (NFL).
+He was selected in the third round of the 1997 NFL draft.
 His son, Cole Smith, currently plays football at Mississippi State University.